 Ernst House, 5 Elmcrest Terrace

 This 1908 early Colonial Revival home is in great condition with beautiful interiors and is the last of its type in Norwalk.
-Originally slated for demolition to make way for additional surface parking for Norwalk Hospital, the Norwalk Preservation Trust worked with the Norwalk Redevelopment Agency and a private developer to encourage the Hospital to save the house.
-It is now beautifully restored both inside and out as condominiums.
+Originally slated for demolition to make way for additional surface parking for Norwalk Hospital, the Norwalk Preservation Trust worked with the Norwalk Redevelopment Agency and a private developer to encourage the Hospital to save the house, reaching an agreement in 2003.
+Ernst House is now beautifully restored, both inside and out, as condominiums.

-Ernst House has an interesting history and illustrates Norwalk's role in the "Golden Age" of American growth.
+The house has an interesting history and illustrates Norwalk’s role in the “Golden Age” of American growth.
 George G. Ernst was born in Malvern, Ohio in 1864 and came to Norwalk in 1893, forming a tobacco company called Graham, Kelsey and Ernst with members of his mother’s family.
 The company was located in South Norwalk and is thought to have manufactured cigars from Connecticut tobacco.
-He married Juliet Wyman (probably from Norwalk) and the couple built 5 Elmcrest to house their considerable collection of American antiques.
+He married Juliet Wyman (probably from Norwalk) and the couple built a mansion at 5 Elmcrest Terrace to house their considerable collection of American antiques.
 Part of the collection was auctioned in 1926 by American Art Galleries in New York.
-According to the auction catalogue's introduction:
+According to the auction catalogue’s introduction,